learn-co-students/nyc-mhtn-web-042318/27-the-dom/README.md

-# The Document Object Mode
+# The Document Object Model

 Code associated to the Document Object Model lecture